yashkolli/Video-Summarization-Using-Attention/README.md

 This implementation considers Video Summarization as a _supervised subset selection_ problem.
 Formulated as a _sequence - to - sequence learning_ problem, Video Summarization has the input as a sequence of original video frames and output as the keyshot sequence.
 This model was experimented on the TVSum dataset.

-Link to the dataset :
+Link to the preprocessed dataset :
 [TVSum](https://drive.google.com/file/d/1SfImsAvUpT_HsiqdEmeyYipQUnFFlDbV/view?usp=sharing)

 ## Training the model